-Birthday campaigns can be so effective for email marketers, but only if they're done well.
-This is why many brands fail to maximise the impact they could get from birthday emails.
+Birthday campaigns can be seriously effective for email marketers, but only if they're executed really well.
+This is why many brands fail to maximise the potential impact of a birthday email marketing campaign.
 In this blog, I will share ten of my favourite birthday emails.
-I hope you find it useful and inspirational!
+I hope you find it useful and inspirational.

 1. Need Supply "we forgot your birthday again"

 This is a great example of thinking outside the box with Birthday emails - a faux "we forgot your birthday again" email, is bound to grab attention and be remembered.
 A great example of a simple idea through to great execution.
 Nice.

 This example from Liverpool FC is simple but effective.
 The personalisation is great, on the back of the shirt and there's a video message from one of the players.
 Great work Liverpool FC!

 This example from Topshop is the classic retail approach - a good discount, a unique voucher code and one email in the campaign.
 There's room to improve this campaign further, across multiple messages.
 Read on until the end to see my top tips on how to create an email marketing birthday series!

 The simpler the creative, the better.
 This birthday email from mudpie is a great example of effective creative.
 Remember, it's the subscriber's birthday - they won't have long to reas your email, so less is generally more with birthday creative.

 Figleaves have opted for a more in-depth email creative for their birthday campaign.
 15% is their discount of choice, which is an important factor to consider - don't fall into the trap that most brands do, where your perception of value is just a monetary offer.
 Value can be created for subscribers in many other forms, but at least test the effectiveness of 10% off, 15% off, 20% off and free delivery - you might be surprised at the results...